 The Evaluation Team found that human factors drive the failure of most retro-commissioning measures, including those categories targeted in this study.
 Hardware fixes and control changes that cannot be easily overwritten tend to persist longer.
 Persistence is typically higher in facilities that outsource some of their building operations to controls vendors due to their higher level of knowledge and documentation of the RCx measures.

 Persistence issues may start as early as the retro-commissioning implementation phase if the appropriate building operation staff do not participate in the process and do not understand what changes are implemented and why.
-Next, RCx measure may not persist due to lack of post-commissioning building operation training, lack of appropriate documentation, or lack of internal staff support.
+Next, RCx measures may not persist due to lack of post-commissioning building operation training, lack of appropriate documentation, or lack of internal staff support.
 This can be exacerbated when there is turnover in building operation staff.
 Other human factors reducing the persistence of RCx measures include changes to control settings due to comfort complaints and general poor management of building automation systems.

 Non-human factors resulting in failures of RCx measures include undetected mechanical/control component failures, such as a stuck economizer damper, and changes to the building, such as hours of operation, major retrofits and renovations, and space changes.